nordnet/frontend-mentorship/talks/01-react-basics.md

 Simple React App

 * Use "create-react-app"
-* commit initial state
+* commit initial state of the repository
 * create branch "feat/basic", work in it
-* Page Component (enforces page layout)
+* Page Component (enforces page layout, responsive one column)
-* Header Component
+* Header Component (Logo, menu of "new", "show" and "submit")
-* Content Component
+* Content Component (just highlight and add "content" word in it)
-* Footer Component
+* Footer Component (always in the bottom, links from "further reading" slide)
 * create pull-request to master
 * deploy to [Now](https://now.sh)